Dinesh-Mane/git-garage/01_Git_terminology.md

 | Committed | File snapshot saved in Git’s history                                  |
 | Tracked   | Git is keeping an eye on this file (can be modified/staged/committed) |

+Git tracks only those files that you explicitly add using git add.
+Once added, Git watches those files and tracks changes in them through different stages.

 # The Full Cycle with One File
 #### Step 1: Create a new file